Masharelli/Masharelli/README.md

 ## It's Masharelli here 👋
 I am Student at Tecnologico de Monterrey and intern at IBM in ODS DYNA Squad, I'm passionate of web development.

-- 👀 Learning and Developing Web stuff and DevOps.
+- 👀 Learning and Developing Web stuff.
+- 👷🏻‍♂️ Trying to learn DevOps
 - 📖 Reading a lot of books about Startups.

 ## Things that I execute in free time ⚡ -